tokio-rs/website/content/docs/internals/runtime-model.md

 created and started in a single call.

-Tokio offers a [concurrent runtime][concurrent] and a [single-threaded][current_thread] runtimee.
+Tokio offers a [concurrent runtime][concurrent] and a [single-threaded][current_thread] runtime.
 The concurrent runtime is backed by a multi-threaded, work-stealing executor.
-The single-threaded runtime executes all tasks and drivers on thee current thread.
+The single-threaded runtime executes all tasks and drivers on the current thread.
 The user may pick the runtime with characteristics best suited for the application.

 [`Reactor`]: https://docs.rs/tokio-reactor/0.1.5/tokio_reactor/